 International Test Match Comparison : Kangaroos vs Wallabies

-How many international test matches were played by the two oval ball codes in Australia?
+How many international test matches were played by the two of the three oval ball codes in Australia?
 Rugby Union puts much greater emphasis on internationals so obviously the Wallabies will have played more.
 Looking at the data going back to the 1960's in decade blocks is how I did it below.
 The 2020's are for six years so that number is lower.

 The increase in international RU matches must surely have reached a peak.
 Covid did knock it back in 2020.
 Back in the 1960's, the nearest neighbour NZ didn't want to play the Wallabies because they were of mediocre standard.